BratinaRok/android-bank-manager/README.md

 ## Important

-Your project will be reviewed in many different stages of the project creation.
+Your project will e reviewed in many different stages of the project creation.
 The author should be available for receiving e-mail messages and also for receiving open-issues on github.

 If a issue is opened on github the author should acknowledge having read the issue by responding to it